achiwa912/daemonlord/README.md

      6 faun       G-MAG   8  200 taika        .* *** encounter ***               ^

-<a id="orge77395a"></a>
+<a id="orgc6d9f64"></a>

 ## Overview

 -   Wizardry clone
-    -   Party of up to 6 adventuers
+    -   Party of up to six members
-    -   Battles with monster parties
+    -   Battles with monster parties in the dungeon
     -   Gain experience points and level up
     -   Get gold and powerful items from trap-protected chests
     -   Roughly 50 magic spells, 100 items and 100 monsters (for now)